Beating the AI Interview: Steps and How ClavePrep Can Help

 - Result – Outcome, ideally with a number or concrete result.

 Avoid long intros, tangents, or filler.
 Short, complete answers often score better than rambling ones.
+The STAR method (Situation, Task, Action, Result) maps well to this—see our behavioral interview guide for detailed examples.

 3. Practice out loud